10 BEST Hotels in Banff (an unbiased guide!)

 |Location:||Right at Banff Sunshine Village.
 You can literally start skiing right from the hotel’s back door!
 A 20-minute drive to Banff town center.|

 If you’re coming to Banff for skiing or snowboarding then the Sunshine Mountain Lodge is perfect!
 You can have a comfortable and beautiful hotel located right beside the ski lifts!

 You can book package deals that allow you to combine your stay with lift passes and/or lessons and rentals.

 The hotel also boasts a central location, only a 20-minute drive from Banff town center.
 And if you don’t want to drive, no worries, they also operate a shuttle!

 There are plenty of restaurants to choose from right at the hotel as well as Banff’s largest outdoor hot tub!
 What could be better after a long day of hitting the slopes?!

-In the summer, the Lodge is still open and in operation.
-Prices are even cheaper and it is still a great choice as there is tons of hiking to be done in and around the area (not to mention the scenic chairlift!)
+In the summer, the Lodge is still open.
+Prices are even cheaper and it is still on of the best hotels in Banff National Park as there is tons of hiking to be done in and around the area (not to mention the scenic chairlift!)